scitran/client/Toolboxes-class.md

-The **toolboxes** class is designed to help share computational methods in Matlab.
-This class assists let you in posting a Matlab function on a Flywheel site and make it simple for a colleague to execute the function.
-In many cases, you may be sharing the function with your future self.

-The key elements of this computation is to provide a place to store individual functions, simplify access to the Flywheel data using scitran, and to automate downloading of the github repositories that contain toolboxes needed to run the functions.
+Flywheel **toolboxes** for Matlab (FTM) is a class helps you share Matlab functions reproducibly with colleagues.
+In many cases, you will be sharing the function with your future self.
+The idea is to write a Matlab function that uses **scitran** to access Flywheel data, and uses **toolboxes** to download Matlab libraries from github that are needed to run these functions.

-Flywheel Toolboxes for Matlab (FTM) is one of two approaches they take to reproducible computing.
-FTM is very useful for custom software and software development.
-Flywheel uses the Gears mechanism, docker containers packaged with a manifest that allows you to control the parameter setting, for executing standard tools.
-The Gears system also includes job control for running many jobs on elastic cloud systems, say using kubernetes (k8s).
+FTM is useful for custom software and software development.
+Flywheel uses the Gears concept, docker containers packaged with a manifest that allows you to control the parameter setting, for executing standard tools.
+The Gears system also includes job control for scheduling and logging jobs.
+Flywheel is well on its way towards implementing an elastic cloud system using distributed storage and kubernetes (k8s).

 ## TOOLBOXES class methods
 The key @toolboxes methods are install and clone.
 These methods add a github repository with your project's toolbox onto your Matlab path.
 The scitran method, 'runFunction', downloads and executes a function stored on the Flywheel site, typically on a project page, that relies on these toolboxes.